ericsu14/AGCraft/AGCraftPlugins/README.md

 ``/removelocation village`` removes a warp location, `village` from the database, if it was originally set by you. \
 ``/removelocation spawn`` removes a warp location, `spawn` from the database, if it was originally set by you.

+## Rewards
+<b>Usage: </b> \
+``/rewards``

+<b>Description: </b> \
+Opens the rewards inventory, which can be used to claim rewards distributed from server-wide events or gifts from the administrator.
+If you have items in your rewards inventory, simply click on that item for it to be added in your inventory.

 ## SetLocation
 <b> Usage: </b> \
 ``/setlocation <location name> <visibility level>``